-- Concentrate on making sure you don’t run out of adult beverages — booze, beer, and wine is expensive, so consider keeping it BYO
+- Concentrate on making sure you don’t run out of adult beverages — booze, beer and wine all are expensive, so consider keeping it BYO.

 Maybe you have guests coming from far away or there’s some other reason that a potluck just isn’t in the cards.
-No problem, you can still save big on the stuff you need to do all the cooking yourself.
+No problem.
+You can still save big on the ingredients you need to do all the cooking yourself.

-Both are free to join, come with no obligation, let you cancel any time, and deliver your order right to your door.
-Not only will you stretch your $100 much farther, but you’ll do your part to support local farmers and reduce food waste.
+Both are free to join, come with no obligation, let you cancel any time and deliver your order right to your door.
+Not only will you stretch your $200 much farther, but you’ll do your part to support local farmers and reduce food waste.

 A Few Money-Saving Suggestions

-According to Forbes, you can save money no matter your budget with the following tips:
+According to Forbes, you can save money no matter what your budget is with the following tips: